-The best, fastest, and easiest way to get to Black Hawk from Denver is to take Interstate 70 west, 31 miles to the Central City Parkway.
-From there it’s just nine miles over the hill into Central City/Blackhawk area.
+The best, fastest, and easiest way to get to Black Hawk and Central City (the two towns are just 1.5 miles apart), is to take Interstate 70, (or I-70 west), 31 miles to the Central City Parkway.
+From there it’s just nine miles over the hill into Central City/Black Hawk area.

 View Larger Map

 That’s perhaps an extreme example, but I’ve been stuck countless times in Clear Creek Canyon behind such a driver.
-But if the slow drivers don’t get you, the slow busses may.
+But if the slow drivers don’t get you, the slow buses may.

 (Go here to read about Black Hawk Poker Tournaments and Poker Rooms)

-There are also a number of regular busses that take gamblers to and from Blackhawk, further clogging the highway.
+There are also a number of regular buses that take gamblers to and from Black Hawk, further clogging the highway.

-Lastly, (just to try to sell you on the idea of skipping US Highway 6 in favor of I-70), there is the matter of rockslides.
+Lastly, there is the matter of rockslides.
 Granted, major vehicle-damaging rockslides don’t occur frequently in Clear Creek Canyon, but they happen enough where it has to be a concern.
 The regions’ weather cycle of freezing weather, followed by sunshine, followed by moisture helps mother nature loosen the rocks and boulders on the hillsides towering above the highway.
 Just one of these can cause either serious injury, death, or even worse: a delay in your day of slot play.

 Once you’re stopped in traffic, as CDOT (Colorado Department of Transportation) spends the next six hours removing a boulder, you’ll wish you took Interstate 70 instead.

-So unless you happen to be in the Golden area, perhaps taking a tour of the Coors Brewery (which I highly recommend by the way – you get two free beers after the tour), skip this ill-advised route.
+So unless you happen to be in the Golden area, perhaps taking a tour of the Coors Brewery, skip this ill-advised route.

 Driving Distance and Directions from DIA (Denver International Airport) to Black Hawk.